 The Company offers a deferred fee plan for its non-employee directors under which participating directors may defer any or all of their retainer and meeting fees for specified time periods.
 The deferred fee plan is non-qualified for tax purposes.
 Deferred fees under the plan earn interest at the prime rate or, at each participating director's option, a return based on the Company's stock price performance over time.
-During fiscal 2021, none of the directors elected to defer any fees under this plan.
+During fiscal 2022, none of the directors elected to defer any fees under this plan.
 The deferred fee plan does not provide for above-market or preferential earnings on deferred amounts.
 All directors are reimbursed for ordinary and necessary out-of-pocket expenses incurred in attending meetings of the Board of Directors and its committees.

 Non-employee directors are also eligible to receive grants of non-qualified stock options and/or restricted stock under the Company's 2011 Plan and/or various equity award grants under the Company's 2017 Plan.
-During fiscal 2021, the Company granted each non-employee director, except Mr. Vassalluzzo, 1,206 shares of restricted stock under the 2017 Plan, two-thirds of which vested on the date of grant one-third vested on October 1, 2020.
+During fiscal 2022, the Company granted Mrs. Neuhoff and Mr. Robinson each 2,031 shares of restricted stock and 2,031 non-qualified stock options under the 2017 Plan, as an initial grant in connection with joining the Board.

-PROPOSAL 2 - APPROVAL, ON AN ADVISORY BASIS, OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS
+PROPOSAL 2 - APPROVAL, ON AN ADVISORY BASIS.
+OF THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS